tomerfiliba/plumbum/docs/cli.rst

 ``COLOR_SUBCOMMANDS``,
 ``COLOR_GROUPS[]``, and
 ``COLOR_GROUPS_BODY[]``,
-which should contain Style objects.
+which should contain anything that is valid to pass to ``plumbum.colors`` (Styles, ansi color sequences, color strings).
 The dictionaries support custom colors for named groups.
 The default is ``colors.do_nothing``, but if you just want more colorful defaults, subclass ``cli.ColorfulApplication``.

-.. versionadded:: 1.5
+.. versionadded:: 1.6

 Switch Functions
 ----------------